UJDuran/milestoneOne_T6/Specification.md

 ##### Primary Sequence
 1. User goes to designated tab
 2. User creates new graph by clicking "New Graph"
-3. User will select notes to draw connection to eachother                                                               4.
-User clicks on create graph                                                                                          5.
+3. User will select notes to draw connection to eachother                                                                                                                                                        5.
 System will prompt user to name graph
-4. User clicks on create graph                                                                                          5.
-System will prompt user to name graph
+4. User clicks on create graph
 5. System will prompt user to name graph
 6. User names and confirms it